 Young Guns represents a who’s who of creative professionals who hit their stride in their early years and have gone on to greatly impact their industry.
 Past winners include graphic designers James Victore (YG1), Stefan Sagmeister (YG1) and Jessica Walsh (YG8); advertising creatives Rei Inamoto (YG4) and Menno Kluin (YG6); illustrators Christoph Niemann (YG2) and Deanne Cheuk (YG4); photographers Ryan McGuinness (YG2) and Jeremy Floto/Cassandra Warner, aka floto+warner (YG5); typographers Alex Trochut (YG6) and Gemma O’Brien (YG13); film directors The Daniels (YG14); animation artist Todd St. John (YG1), among many others.

 We are working towards rebuilding our public archive of all 15 previous classes.
-In the meantime, you may view the entire Young Guns 15 class here.
+In the meantime, you may view the winners of Young Guns 10–15 here.

 Young Guns entrants must be 30 years of age or younger on the day entries open in order to be eligible.
 For Young Guns 16, this means you must be born after April 15, 1987.
 As long as you are 30 or younger on that date, you’ll be eligible — even if you turn 31 while the competition is open for entries.